-For wildlife habitat purposes, haying and grazing, if justified as a necessary wildlife/wetland management tool, can be used for management of vegetation.
+For wildlife habitat purposes, haying and grazing, if justified as a necessary wildlife/wetland management tool for wetland enhancement, can be used for management of vegetation.
 If grazing is used, a Grazing Plan shall be developed.
-Disturbance to groundnesting species shall be minimized by controlling the timing of grazing activities.
+Disturbance to ground nesting species shall be minimized by controlling the timing of grazing activities.
 If grazing is contemplated, surveys may be necessary to determine what ground-nesting species are present.

-An annual inspection schedule shall be established for berms and structures for damage assessment.
-Management actions shall maintain desired vegetation and control unwanted vegetation.
+An annual inspection schedule shall be established for embankments and structures for damage assessment.